 Now along comes Dapper Donald, an unabashed agent of the Christian Right and the president of this here United States, whom at the February 1st annual prayer breakfast, announced his intention to repeal the 1954 Johnson amendment, name after President LBJ.
 The amendment prohibits the indorsment of candidates from the pulpit and is the Donald’s latest assault on religious freedom.

 I could care less what people choose to believe just as long as those beliefs stay private.
 Well I do care just a little.
 No, it’s the obvious consequences of mixing religion and politics.
 Think Saudi Arabia, Iran, the Vatican or any country with state sponsored religion.
 Mustn’t forget Islam and their sects oil and water doctrine issues.
 Now every cross, yarmulke or Hijab warring person I see is a threat to my emotional equilibrium.
 The impossible is getting closer to happening.
 A Christian nation forsooth.
-Next thing you know questioning the validity of transformation of wine into blood will result in a visit to a rack practitioner.
+Next thing you know questioning the validity of the transformation of wine into human blood will result in a visit to a rack practitioner.
+To blasphemy is illegal in most countries and the UN passed a resolution declaring it illegal to criticize Islam.
 Please, a little historical perspective here.